National Cancer Institute

 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Childhood Hematopoietic Cell Transplantation are:
+The lead reviewers for Pediatric Hematopoietic Stem Cell Transplant and Cellular Therapy for Cancer are:

 - Thomas G. Gross, MD, PhD (National Cancer Institute)